ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 After running |activate|, the user will typically see |prompt| in front of the Terminal prompt.
 This indicates that the workflow environment has been loaded successfully.

 .. note::
-   ``conda`` needs to be initialized before running |activate| command.
+   ``conda`` needs to be initialized before running the |activate| command.
 Depending on the user's system and login setup, this may be accomplished in a variety of ways.
 Conda initialization usually involves the following command: ``source <conda_basedir>/etc/profile.d/conda.sh``, where ``<conda_basedir>`` is the base conda installation directory.

 .. _ExptConfig: